jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 Consciousness grows faster than inflation.
 You can inflate your skills, competencies, knowledge, close companions, and community connections faster than money.
 Your Financial Independence is only one corner of your foundation of security and freedom.
 Financial Interdependence includes all four corners: abilities, belonging, community, along with your financial and material wealth.
 Striking a balance between these is a lifelong process.
 Together, they will make you rich beyond measure.
 # Step 7: Valuing your life energy - maximizing income
 ![image](images/maximize-income.png)
-Increase your income by valuing the life energy you invest in your job, exchanging it for the highest pay consistent with your health and integrity.
+In this step, increase your income by valuing the life energy you invest in your job, exchanging it for the highest pay consistent with your health and integrity.
+___
 Most people are passive, even fatalistic about their income and act out of a victim mentality at the mercy of outside forces.
 If you see yourself as a victim, you may well be too busy feeling sorry for yourself to notice the many opportunities to change your dismal destiny.

 To be successful, cultivate attitudes of self-respect, pride in your contribution to your workplace, dedication to your job, cooperation with your employers and coworkers, desire to do the job right, personal integrity, responsibility, and accountability.
 Wherever you are working, you are working for yourself.
 You are committed to excellence at your job because you're committed to 100 percent integrity, no matter what you're doing.

-As with relationships, there is no "Job Charming".
+Life isn't a fairytale; there is no "Job Charming".
 You need to do a lot of soul-searching, risk taking, experimenting, and challenging of old beliefs in order to move forward into jobs with higher pay and high integrity.

 Seeking the highest pay possible has nothing to do with the "more is better" mentality.
 If money = life energy, then by increasing your income you increase the amount of life available to you.
 # Step 8: Capital and the crossover point
 ![image](images/crossover-point.png)
-Each month, apply the following formula to your total accumulated capital and record the result on your Wall Chart:
+In this step, apply the following formula to your total accumulated capital in each month and record the result on your Wall Chart:

 **capital * safe withdrawal rate = monthly investment income**

 When your monthly investment income line on your Wall Chart "crosses over" your expenses line, you "cross over" into Financial Independence.
+___
 The safe withdrawal rate is the rate at which you can safely withdraw from your investments without running out of money.
 Figuring out exactly what rate to use is complicated and depends on many factors, but 4% is a good first order approximation.
 Using the 4% rule, your crossover point comes when you have 25 times your annual expenses in investments.

 Before FI thinking, the gap between your income and spending meant more spending money.
 After FI thinking, this gap is seen in a different light.
 FI thinking calls these savings "capital".
 If you invest your savings rather than spend them, you will build wealth.
 Your money will start making money for you at an exponentially increasing rate due to the magic of compounding.
 For example, an investment growing at 7 percent will roughly double every 10 years.